Many users of feed marketing tools want to manage their data feeds across multiple countries.

 2. Ensure you are following Google's requirements before you set up your feed in multiple countries.

 As long as you are taking the time to ensure your product listings are being displayed to the right audience, selling across multiple countries is a great means of expanding your business.
-Find out more about Selling on Google Shopping.
+Find out more about the rules and regulations for online businesses to follow when Selling on Google Shopping.